HospiceScout

 CAHPS Hospice Survey — family caregivers rate communication, symptom management, respect, and overall experience.

-Quality of Care derived from CMS Hospice Care Index (dataset 252m-zfp9).
-Patient Satisfaction from CMS CAHPS Survey (dataset gxki-hrr8).
+Quality of Care derived from CMS Hospice Care Index.
+Patient Satisfaction from the CMS CAHPS Hospice Survey.
 Overall is the equally-weighted average of both.
 All source data published by the Centers for Medicare & Medicaid Services.

-About Comfort Quest Hospice, Inc.
+Comfort Quest Hospice, Inc.

-Understanding Hospice Care in Covina
+What Is Hospice Care Like in COVINA?

 What to Ask When Choosing a Hospice Provider